 A tribute to the land down under.
-Queensland is the Northwest province in Australia and this brew is a perfect representation of the New England Style IPA.
+Queensland is the Northeast state in Australia and this brew is a perfect representation of the New England Style IPA.
 Very little bitterness but over-the-top flavor and aroma from the hops.
 This beer packs a punch and is perfect for those who like the hazy IPAs.

 What You Get

 1 Packet of Centennial Hops

 1 Packet of Citra Hops

 1 Packet of Mosaic Hops

 1 Packet of Simcoe Hops

 For Fans Of

 New England IPAs